Financial Aid

 If a student is required to return Title IV funds, Lindsey Wilson College will notify the student within 30 days of withdrawal via the student's Lindsey Wilson College email address of the amount the student must repay.

-The Financial Aid office will review unofficial withdrawals (FA or NC grades) at the end of each semester to determine if a Return of Title IV Funds calculation is necessary.
+The Financial Aid Office will review unofficial withdrawals (FA or NC grades) at the end of each semester to determine if a Return of Title IV Funds calculation is necessary.
 If a student unofficially withdraws, Lindsey Wilson College will use the last date of attendance to determine the withdrawal date.
 This date may be determined by the last date of attendance or academic activity that includes: attending class; submitting an assignment online or in person; taking an assessment or exam; posting in a discussion board, blog, or journal; participating in an interactive tutorial, webinar, or other interactive computer-assisted instruction; participating in a study group, group project, or an online discussion that is assigned by the institution; or interacting with an instructor about academic matters.

 Financial Aid Satisfactory Academic Progress (SAP) Policy